xlwings/xlwings/docs/debugging.rst

+.. _debugging:

 Debugging
 =========

-Since xlwings runs in every Python environment, you can use your preferred ways of debugging.
-When running xlwings through Excel, there are a few tricks that make it easier to switch back and forth between Excel for testing and Python for development and debugging.
+Since xlwings runs in every Python environment, you can use your preferred way of debugging.
+When running xlwings through Excel, there are a few tricks that make it easier to switch back and forth between Excel (for testing) and Python (for development and debugging).

-To begin with, Excel will show any Python errors (but not Warnings) in a Message Box:
+To begin with, Excel will show any Python errors (but not warnings) in a Message Box:

 .. figure:: images/debugging_error.png
+    :scale: 65%

 Consider the following code structure of your Python source code: